vmware-archive/jenkins-reviewbot/README.md

 Contributions
 ==============
-Contact me (ymeymann at vmware dot com) for contribution license agreement
+Please note that since this project belongs to VMware, I will not be able to merge pull requests unless you sign a contribution license agreement.
+Contact me (ymeymann at vmware dot com) for the CLA.